Prerequisites: SOES1006 or SOES1008

 Teaching and learning methods

-Formal lectures: the course deals almost exclusively with the ecology of marine sediments.
-The formal lectures provide a framework outlining the development of methods for studying the benthos and development of theories that have helped our understanding of benthic processes.
+Live sessions: the course content online is supported by live sessions that build on the concepts introduced online.
+The module deals almost exclusively with the ecology of marine sediments.
 Many case study examples are provided.
 We also include interactive activities, practical demonstrations and discussion in most formal sessions.
-In addition the formal lecture series includes a computer practical where students receive instruction on how to use the software PRIMER for analysing ecological data. the course is accompanied by online supplementary material.
+In addition the formal lecture series includes a computer practical where you will receive instruction on how to use multivariate statistical analyses in R for analysing ecological data.

-Informal Class sessions: We will one session at the end of the semester as a feedback and revision sessions.
+At the end of the semester we will run a feedback and revision session.
 The latter will include opportunities to revisit aspects of the course in more detail and/or to expand on difficult concepts.

 A wide range of support is available for those students who have further or specific learning and teaching needs.